MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-Josh Bell was one of just a handful of rookies who were essentially guaranteed a starting job heading into spring training this year and he's done nothing to this point to cause the Pittsburgh Pirates confidence in him to waver.
+Josh Bell was one of just a handful of rookies who were essentially guaranteed a starting job heading into spring training this year, and he's done nothing to this point to cause the Pittsburgh Pirates' confidence in him to waver.

 The biggest question surrounding the 24-year-old seemed to be how much of his plus raw power would translate to in-game production, as he never hit more than 14 home runs in a single season in the minors.